utopia-rise/godot-kotlin-jvm/docs/src/doc/getting-started/your-first-class.md

 ./gradlew build
 ```

 Once the build completes, you will be able to use your class in Godot.
-Simply attach the `kt` file containing registered class to a node like you would do in GDScript.
+Simply attach the generated `gdj` file (you'll learn what this file is in the [user guide](../user-guide/api-differences.md)) to a node like you would do in GDScript.
 If you rebuild the project while the editor is open, your classes will be reloaded automatically in Godot and you can use them.

 ![Attach Node Script](../assets/img/attach.png)